norachams/reverse-proxy/README.md

 ## Introduction
 This is a take-home test for Cohere to build an HTTP Reverse Proxy with a functionality implementation.
 This is a Go-based application designed to act as an intermediary between client applications and origin servers.
-I decided to include middleware implementing the global in-flight request limit functionality, which restricts the number of concurrent requests to the origin server.
+I included the middleware implementation of the global in-flight request limit functionality, which restricts the number of concurrent requests to the origin server.
 The proxy will ensure that it does not exceed the specified limit.
 ### What is a Reverse Proxy?
 An HTTP reverse proxy is a server that sits between client devices and backend web servers.
 It receives incoming requests from clients and forwards them to the appropriate backend server.
 Reverse proxies are essential for load balancing, caching, security, and optimizing web application performance.